 Infant cephalohematoma is a medical condition that occurs in 1-2 percent of all live births.
 This condition is more likely to happen if birth-assisting tools are used during delivery; such as forceps or vacuum extraction.
 If forceps or a vacuum were used; the rate of cephalohematoma increases to 3-4 percent.
 Improper use of birth-assisting tools is a type of birth injury that may also be considered medical negligence.

 Although it is considered a minor injury; that usually heals without any major medical problems, there are certain factors related to cephalohematoma that may lead to additional complications.

 What is Infant Cephalohematoma?

+What is cephalohematoma?
 Cephalohematoma is a traumatic subperiosteal hematoma that occurs underneath the skin, above the periosteum of the infant’s skull.
 The periosteum is a layer of connective tissue that surrounds the skull bone.
 A newborn’s blood vessels are incredibly vulnerable.
 Pressure on the head during delivery can cause these blood vessels to rupture, which causes blood to pool up.
-The exact location of cephalohematoma varies depending on where on the baby’s head the ruptured blood vessels are.
+The exact location of cephalohematoma in newborns varies depending on where on the baby’s head the ruptured blood vessels are.
 This further depends on how the baby is positioned and where the pressure is applied.

 Cephalohematoma does not pose any risk to brain cells, but it causes unnecessary pooling of blood from damaged blood vessels between the skull and inner layers of the skin.
 Cephalohematomas are not usually evident at birth but develop during the hours and days following birth due to the gradual nature of the blood accumulation.